-The year end value of the investment portfolio was £77.1m, an increase of £2.6m.
-The return on investment for the year was 8.9%.
+The year-end value of the investment portfolio was £83m, an increase of £5.9m.
+The return on investment for the year was 11.8%.

 The College's investments were overseen by an Investment Committee of 8, including 2 external members.
-Recruitment of 2 additional external members is currently in progress.
+During the year the Committee was increased to 9 members, including 3 external members.
 Between meetings an Executive Committee which includes the Warden and the Investment Officer are empowered to take decisions.
 The College's investments are diversified across markets and asset classes.
 The College invests part of the portfolio in illiquid assets: however, it always keeps sufficient cash to meet any foreseeable immediate needs.